 - Reserve ½ cup of sage butter and set aside.

-- Push up those sleeves this is the dirty part.
-With your hands separate the skin from turkey breast and legs.
-Again, with your hands smear sage butter under the skin, in the cavity and outside of the turkey.
+- Push up those sleeves, this is the dirty part.
+With your hands separate the skin from the turkey breast and legs.
+Again, with your hands smear sage butter under the skin, in the cavity, and outside of the turkey.
 Tightly tie turkey legs together with butcher's twine.

 - Place carrots, celery, onions and chicken stock (or water) in roasting pan.
 Then insert roasting rack.

 - Place turkey breast-side-up on roasting rack, tuck wings under the turkey, and place in oven for 20 minutes.

 - Melt reserved sage butter in small sauce pot.
 After 20 minutes baste turkey with all of the melted butter.
 Place back in oven for 10 minutes.